 Q: How do I tell whether a 404 came from the rewrite missing or from the function erroring?

 A: curl -v the URL.
-A 404 with HTML body = rewrite didn’t match, request fell to 404.html or the SPA fallback.
-A 404 with JSON / empty body from the function = rewrite matched but the function returned 404.
-A 500 = function ran but threw.
-Different fixes for each case.
+A 404 with an HTML body = the rewrite didn’t match and the request fell to 404.html or the SPA fallback.
+A 404 with a JSON/empty body from the function = the rewrite matched but the function returned 404.
+A 500 = the function ran and threw.
+Each needs a different fix.

 Q: Do I need to redeploy hosting after every firebase.json change?

 Q: Does the emulator catch all rewrite bugs?
-A: It catches config bugs (wrong order, wrong source pattern, missing function) but misses environment-specific ones — function deployed in a different region, missing IAM on the production function, CDN cache serving a stale rewrite.
-Always test the production URL after deploy too.
+A: It catches config bugs — wrong order, wrong source pattern, missing function — but misses environment-specific ones: a function deployed in a non-default region (the emulator routes everything to the default region), missing IAM on the production function, or a stale CDN/browser cache.
+Always test the production URL after deploy.